Unleash/unleash/website/docs/reference/change-requests.md

 ![Change request preview](/img/change-request-preview.png)

-Starting from the change request overview page, go to the corresponding [playground](playground.mdx) and evaluate all your flags in the project and environment that your change request applies too.
+From the change request overview page, go to the corresponding [playground](playground.mdx) and evaluate all your flags in the project and environment that your change request applies too.

 ![Change request playground evaluation](/img/change-request-playground-evaluation.png)